hyperlendx/core-config-engine/README.md

-# Listings Config Engine
+# Config Engine

-The contract is used to add new assets to the HyperLend markets
+The contracts are used to change configuration of the HyperLend markets

 ---

+### ListingsConfigEngine

+Used to list new assets on HyperLend core markets.

 ListingsConfigEngine can either be deployed on its own or using the ConfigEngineFactory contract.